AnnaLinton/annalinton.github.io/_pages/cv.md

 * ResCompLeedsCon committee member and organiser, University of Leeds (2022)
 * AI for Medical Diagnosis and Care Journal club coordinator, University of Leeds (2020 – 2022)
 * Student Representative for CDT in AI for Medical Diagnosis and Care, University of Leeds (2020-2021)
-* Public Engagement and Outreach [Activities](portfolio.html}) (2020 - 2024)
+* Public Engagement and Outreach [Activities](portfolio.html) (2020 - 2024)
 * Academic Mentor: The ‘ISLA’ gift – Provided academic mentoring to two first-year students in Biomedical Science and Computer Science over an academic year (2020 - 2021).

 ## Recognition
 * Listed on North Innovation Women List 2024.
-A supportive platform to recognise women in the North who are pushing the boundaries of innovation in their chosen fields. [link here](https://www.thenhsa.co.uk/2024/03/northinnovationwomen-2024-list-revealed/)
+A supportive platform to recognise women in the North who are pushing the boundaries of innovation in their chosen fields.
+[Link here](https://www.thenhsa.co.uk/2024/03/northinnovationwomen-2024-list-revealed/)

 <!--  <ul>{% for post in site.publications reversed %}